 - I do not accept late work.
-If you will not be able to attend class, please notify me before class. - If you will be unable to attend class, you may submit your work via email. - No make-ups on quizzes/tests will be given without a written statement from a physician that must be verified. - If your absence is work related, you must inform me ahead of time to make prior arrangements.
+If you will not be able to attend class, please notify me before class. - If you will be unable to attend class, you may submit your work via email. - No make-ups on quizzes/tests will be given without a written statement from a physician that must be verified or extenuating circumstances that are verified.
+It is your responsibility to contact me before the class to reschedule. - If your absence is work related, you must inform me ahead of time to make prior arrangements.